Vadskye/Rise/python/rise/latex_generation/standard_effects.md

 from self effects.
 Even ignoring somatic component failure, casters have to concentrate to cast spells, so they should generally have slightly stronger effects with strictly close range effects.
+In practice, it is difficult to disentangle the effects of close range from the effects of other elements of spells, since they all trade off against each other.
+The way the system currently represents this is by giving spells an extra +1 level of effects for AOE effects.

 ## Accuracy vs. damage tradeoffs